ThrowTheSwitch/Ceedling/plugins/gcov/README.md

     :num_parallel_threads: <num_threads>
 ```

-### Report Generator Configuration
+### ReportGenerator Configuration

-The Report Generator utility may be configured with the following configuration items.
+The ReportGenerator utility may be configured with the following configuration items.
 All generated reports may be found in `build/artifacts/gcov/ReportGenerator`.

 ```yaml